Skip to main content

 Medicare

-Issue: Bundles OCT (92134) with the comprehensive eye exam when performed on the same day unless there is a distinct medical necessity diagnosis separate from the exam indication
+Issue: Bundles OCT (92134) with the full eye exam when performed on the same day unless there is a distinct medical necessity diagnosis separate from the exam indication

 Our approach: We document separate medical necessity for OCT testing with distinct diagnoses (macular degeneration, diabetic retinopathy) from the general exam indication